-Why Novogen is taking GDC-oo84 into Phase 2 with glioblastoma.
+Why Kazia has taken GDC-oo84 into Phase 2 with glioblastoma.
 The highest grade of glioma is glioblastoma, which is a cancer of a kind of glial cell called the astrocyte.
 Glioblastoma is often called Glioblastoma Multiforme or GBM because the individual lesions tend to have different shapes.
-Glioblastoma has been in the news in the US in the last two years due to the 2015 death from the disease of Beau Biden, son of then Vice President Joe Biden, and the July 2017 diagnosis of a leading Republican Senator, John McCain of Arizona.
-As much of the media coverage has noted50, the thing about glioblastoma is the low life expectancy of the patient - historically five-year survival was only 2-4\%51, and while temozolomide has improved the survival picture somewhat since FDA approval in that setting in 2005, the improvement in medial Overall Survival has probably only been a couple of months from 12 months to 1452.
-Moreover, temozolomide only seems to work if the tumour has 'MGMT promoter methylation'53, which happens in perhaps 40-50% of the patient population54.
-Consequently, there is opportunity for any agent - and that agent is likely to be a small molecule given the 'immunologically privileged' nature of the brain - which can show a survival advantage over temozolomide.
-Glioblastoma may be the most common of the brain cancers, but it only affects approximately 10,000 people per year in the US, so that it's an Orphan Drug opportunity.
-Novogen envisages applying for Orphan Drug status for GDC-0084.
-We believe, in spite of the small population size, that glioblastoma can be a company maker for Novogen given a potential global market of at least half a billion US dollars, and potentially more than a billion dollars.
+Glioblastoma has been in the news in the US in the last two years due to the 2015 death from the disease of Beau Biden, son of then Vice President Joe Biden49, and the July 2017 diagnosis of a leading Republican Senator, John McCain of Arizona.
+As much of the media coverage has noted50, the thing about glioblastoma is the low life expectancy of the patient - historically five-year survival was only 2-4%51, and while temozolomide has improved the survival picture somewhat since FDA approval in that setting in 2005, the improvement in medial Overall Survival has probably only been a couple of months from 12 months to 1452.
+Moreover, temozolomide only seems to work if the tumour has 'MGMT promoter methylation53, which happens in perhaps 40-50% of the patient population54.
+Consequently, there is opportunity for any agent - and that agent is likely to be a small molecule given the 'immunologically privileged' nature of the brain55 - which can show a survival advantage over temozolomide.
+Glioblastoma may be the most common of the brain cancers56, but it only affects approximately 10,000 people per year in the US57, so that it's an Orphan Drug opportunity.
+GDC-0084 was granted Orphan Drug Designation by the FDA in February 2018.
+We believe, in spite of the small population size, that glioblastoma can be a 'company maker' for Kazia given a potential global market of at least half a billion US dollars, and potentially more than a billion dollars58.
 We outline our thinking on market size below.